EvictionLab/eviction-lab-website/site/content/why-eviction-matters/praise2.md

 date: 2017-11-19T20:43:49-08:00
 childof: evictionMatters
 weight: 2
-attrib: — Jennifer Senior, New York Times
+attrib: —Jennifer Senior, New York Times Critics’ Top Books of 2016
 type: praise
-col: col-right
+col: col-left
 ---
-“An exhaustively researched, vividly realized and above all, unignorable book—after Evicted, it will no longer be possible to have a serious discussion about poverty without having a serious discussion about housing.”
+"After reading Evicted, you’ll realize you cannot have a serious conversation about poverty without talking about housing....
+The book is that good, and it’s that unignorable."